 = In 1994, he co-founded the label "Loosegroove Records" with Regan Hagar, a member of the band "Brad".
 This label signed "Queens of the Stone Age" through which the band released their debut album.

 = Gossard is also a producer and owner of the recording studio "Studio Litho" in Seattle.
 In this studio many bands have recorded, such as: "Soundgarden", "Screaming Trees", "Deftones", "Dave Matthews Band" and of course also "Pearl Jam" and "Brad".

 = In 2001, Gossard became the first member of "Pearl Jam" to release a solo album, with "Bayleaf" where he played most instruments and even drums.

 = In 2013, Gossard released his second solo album "Moonlander".

 = He was inducted into the Rock and Roll Hall of Fame along with his friends at "Pearl Jam" in 2017.

-= During the Corona plague he continued to work with musician Mason Jennings on a project called "Painted Shield" which they started together in 2014.
+= During the Covid-19 crisis he continued to work with musician Mason Jennings on a project called "Painted Shield" which they started together in 2014.
 The first album bearing the band's name was released in 2020 and the second album called "Painted Shield 2" was released in 2022.